i-like-trains72/optifine-resourcepack-conversion/README.md

 4) Go to your `minecraft/resourcepacks` and drop the resourcepack into the folder.
 5) That's it!
 You're done
 6) Now launch your game
 7) Load the resourcepack that I included (it should go over all the other ones no matter what.
-Some exceptions apply, just make an issue and ask me)
+Some exceptions apply, just make an issue and ask me.
+Whatever resourcepack you download from DragonEggBedrockBreaking's gist, place it *below* the resourcepack I included)

+And you're done!
+Go get yourself a choccy milk and congratulate yourself.
+If you liked this, pls star it.